Code-Institute-Submissions/Dark-Luna/README.md

 - Verdict: All good!

-Name order comfirmation emails not being printed to the console
+Name: Order comfirmation emails not being printed to the console

 - Bug description: When going through the secure checkout procedure, I discovered that there wasnt any indication that an order comfirmation was send upon successfull checkout.
 Further investigation revealed that there wasnt any data send back from the webhook, at all.
 With the help of Igor from tutor support I discovered that I had a type in my url handling (/webhook instead of /wh).

 - Fix: Fixing that, (and subsequent some additional errors in the field handling between the webhook_handlers and the fields in stripe.js), fix the problem.

+- Unfortunately this did not make it to production.
+The webhook proofed to be very unreliable and was throughing tantrums on and off.
+After more than 10 hours of tutor support, I decided to remove the function as it was not mandatory.

-- Verdict: All good!
+- Verdict: Removed.

-Name grand_total not being showed in order review
+Name: Grand_total not being showed in order review

 - Bug description: In the order review that is generated after a successfull checkout, the grand_order_total is not displayed.